 2. Paul Brandt

-In 1996, Paul Brandt’s first album, Calm Before the Storm, sold over one million copies across the world.
-He was also the first-ever male Canadian country artist to reach the top of the charts with his songs “I Do” and “My Heart has a History.”
+In 1996, Paul Brandt’s first album, Calm Before the Storm, sold over a million copies across the world.
+He was also the first ever male Canadian country artist to reach the top of the charts with his songs “I Do” and “My Heart has a History.”